muhad308/Lia-Linux-Project/logbook.md

 ### 📅 Other Notes:
 - Regularly pushed code and scripts to GitHub
-- Weekly checkpoints with supervisor on Zoom/Discord
+- Weekly checkpoints with supervisor on Google Meet/Microsoft Teams
 - Used Markdown for documentation and organization